-To get a licence you will need to complete the Learner Log Book in this book to show you've had at least 120 hours of driving experience, unless you're 21 or older when you apply for your Ps.
+To get a licence you will need to complete the Learner Log Book to show you've had at least 120 hours of driving experience, unless you're 21 or older when you apply for your Ps.

-YOU MUST READ pages 1 to 3 of the Learner Log Book.
-If you do not complete the Learner Log Book correctly or fail to provide a Declaration of Completion, you will lose your booking and test fees, and must wait at least six weeks before you can take your probationary licence test.
+YOU MUST READ pages 1 to 3 of the Learner Log Book and complete the Declaration of Learner Log Book Completion after you have logged at least 120 hours of driving practice.
+You'll find the Declaration of Learner Log Book Completion on page 83 of the green section of this book.
+If you do not complete the Learner Log Book correctly or fail to provide a completed Declaration of Learner Log Book Completion, you will lose your booking and test fees, and a minimum six week wait could apply before you can take your drive test.